nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomQueue/README.md

 	It should hold a sequence of items in an array.
 	The structure should have a capacity that grows twice when it is filled, always starting at 4.

+The CustomQueue class should have the properties listed below:

+	void Enqueue(int element) – Adds the given element to the queue int Dequeue() – Removes the first element int Peek() – Returns the first element in the queue without removing it void Clear() – Delete all elements in the queue void ForEach(Action<int> action) – Goes through each of the elements in the queue